djmgit/Pexec/README.md

 and its corresponding value, PExec will use those provided information to discover the IPs of the desired instances, connect to them over SSH on the desired port and execute the given command.

+PExec can be used for automating usual tasks, or as a part of a bigger tool or CI/CD where you want to execute commands remotely and you want to make it fast.

 As of now PExec only provided integration with AWS for auto discovery of instances.

 ## QuickStart